CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

 - Computation of returns, volatility metrics, and technical indicators

 ### **Macro Data (FRED)**
-- Pulls selected macroeconomic series such as GDP, CPI, unemployment, and interest rates
+- Pulls selected macroeconomic series such as GDP, CPI, unemployment and interest rates.
-- Normalizes and aligns update frequency and timestamps to market data
+- Normalizes and aligns update frequency and timestamps to market data.

 ### **Text Data (News)**
 - Cleans and normalizes news headlines.